caldofran/caldofran.github.io/README.md

 [CaldoConf](https://github.com/caldofran/caldoconf-mobile)

 I am using this small side project to learn Kotlin and Android development.
-In addition, I am trying a multiplatform development approach using [Kotlin Multiplatform](https://kotlinlang.org/lp/mobile/) to share logic between the Android and the iOS app.
+Besides, I am trying a multiplatform development approach using [Kotlin Multiplatform](https://kotlinlang.org/lp/mobile/) to share logic between the Android and the iOS app.